exonum/exonum-doc/src/architecture/storage.md

 ### Patches

-The [patch][patch] is a set of serial changes that should be applied to the low-level storage atomically.
-Such patch may include two types of
+[Patch][patch] is a set of serial changes that should be applied to the low-level storage atomically.
+A patch may include two types of
-operations: put a value by key, or delete a value by key.
+operations: put a value addressed by a key, or delete a value by a key.

 ### Snapshots

-The [snapshot][snapshot] fixes the storage state on the moment of creation and provides a read-only API to it.
+[Snapshot][snapshot] fixes the storage state at the moment of snapshot creation and provides a read-only API to it.
 Even if the storage state is updated, the snapshot still refers to the old table content.

 ### Forks

-[Forks][fork] implement the same interfaces as the database underneath, transparently wrapping the real data storage state, and add some additional changes.
+[Forks][fork] implement the same interfaces as the database underneath, transparently wrapping the real data storage state, and some additional changes.
 Every fork is based on the storage snapshot.
 From the outer point of view, the changes are eagerly applied to the data storage; however, these changes are stored directly in the fork and may be easily rolled back.
 Moreover, there may be different forks of the same database snapshot.

-Forks are used during block creation: validator node apply some transactions, check its correctness, apply other ones, and finally decides which transactions should be applied to the data and which should not.
+Forks are used during block creation: validator node applies transactions, check its correctness, apply other ones, and finally decides which transactions should be applied to the data and which should not.
 If one of the transactions falls with `panic` during execution, its changes are promptly reverted.

-During the block execution, fork allows to create the [list of changes](#patches) and apply all changes to the data storage atomically.
+During the block execution, fork allows to create a [patch](#patches) comprising changes made by all transactions in the block and then apply the patch atomically.

 ## List of system tables

 The Core owns its own tables that are used for maintaining blockchain functioning.
-These tables are created [here][blockchain-schema].
+These tables are initialized [here][blockchain-schema].

 There are the following system tables: